Protect Your Institution from Cyber Threats and Attacks

-Cyberattacks don’t just happen to businesses—practically every sector is a potential target, and the education realm is no different.
-Daily cyber threats are the new reality for all educational establishments, with threats like ransomware, malware, and phishing attempts putting your crucial data and operations at risk.
+Cyberattacks don't just happen to businesses—every organization is a potential target, and the education realm is no different.
+Daily cyber threats, like phishing attempts, ransomware, infostealers, and account take overs are the new reality for all educational institutions, put your crucial data and operations at risk.

-For example, ransomware can make its way into critical systems and networks with devastating results.
+For example, ransomware can wreck critical systems and applications with devastating results.
 Lost learning time, hefty ransom payments, and leaking of private data are just a few of the consequences a successful ransomware attack can wreak on schools, districts, and universities.

 Helping to Keep Education Safe